tommyz7/ethwaterloo-contract-account-metamask-plugin/README.md

 # The first smart account in Metamask history!

 Using Metamask Snaps.
-More details https://devpost.com/software/dc-wallet
+More details and video demo https://devpost.com/software/dc-wallet

 ## Running locally
 ### Run Ganache